Smoke to pour into the US as Canada wildfires force province’s largest evacuation in ‘living memory’

 Canada had its worst wildfire season on record in 2023, when extreme heat and drought helped propel blazes that burned more than 45 million acres.
 Last year’s fire season was Canada’s second-worst of the century.
 Some of those blazes also sent thick, hazardous smoke into US cities.

-This year, wildfires have burned more than 1.58 million acres in Canada so far, about 40% above the 10-year average for this point in the year.
+This year, wildfires have burned more than 1.58 million acres in Canada, about 40% above the 10-year average for this point in the year.

 Computer models show smoke from the western Canadian blazes will spread into the Upper Midwest and Great Lakes Friday and throughout the weekend, potentially affecting the cities of Green Bay, Wisconsin, Milwaukee, Chicago and Detroit.